 - A pen, the Pilot Precise V5 Stick Rolling Ball is good

-Now, number every page on the right hand side of the Moleskine.
+Now, number every page on the right hand side of the Moleskine notebook.
 There’s no need to number pages on the left.
 You should reach 244.

 These numbers will allow you to cross-reference notes and divide your book into sections.
 Next, take six of the multi-coloured labels.
 I labelled these and placed them on the following page numbers: